Tobacco Farm Culture 1940/60

 photo by Margaret Stevens

 Our Tobacco barns, at that time, were all of log construction with hand-hewn cypress shingles.
 The shelters gave some relief from the sun during the day when we were handling the green tobacco.
-And cover for the men as they camped out at night to keep the fires slowly burning in the brick ovens for about five days and nights to cure the tobacco to a golden yellow.
+And the cover for the men as they camped out at night to keep the fires slowly burning in the brick ovens for about five days and nights to cure the tobacco to a golden yellow, the kind people would want.
 The wood gathered in the winter fueled The brick furnaces built into the barn.
-We installed oil burners in the 1950’s.
+We installed oil burners in the 1950s.

 Every winter the men would scour the forest for fallen and other waste wood to prepare for the summer’s curing of tobacco.
 (Many a barn has gone up in flames because of dried tobacco falling onto the hot metal flues that distributed the heat evenly throughout the barn.)